kathy9980/kathy9980.github.io/_pages/teaching.md

 **Remote Sensing of Environment (NRE 3535)**
 University of Connecticut | Fall 2023

-- Led weekly laboratory sessions on satellite data acquisition, visualization, and analysis using ENVI
+- Led weekly laboratory sessions on satellite data acquisition, visualization, and analysis using ENVI.
-- Delivered guest lectures on multispectral remote sensing and satellite geometry
+- Delivered guest lectures on multispectral remote sensing and satellite geometry.
-- Organized group discussions and student presentations
+- Organized group discussions and student presentations.
-- Graded assignments and provided constructive feedback to support student learning
+- Graded assignments and provided constructive feedback to support student learning.

 ### Research Mentorship

-- Mentored undergraduate and graduate students on projects involving satellite time-series analysis, machine learning, and forest disturbance monitoring
+- Mentored undergraduate and graduate students on projects involving satellite time-series analysis, machine learning, and forest disturbance monitoring.

 ## Future Teaching Interests

 I am interested in teaching courses in:
 - Remote Sensing of the Environment
 - Geographic Information Systems (GIS)
 - Environmental Data Science and Geospatial AI
-- AI and Big Data Applications in Environmental Science

 I am also enthusiastic about developing new courses that integrate satellite remote sensing, machine learning, and reproducible research workflows using Python, GIS, and cloud-based platforms.